AndrewSRea/My_Learning_Port_II/Django/Django_Docs/Models_and_Databases/Multiple_Databases/README.md

 $ ./manage.py migrate
 $ ./manage.py migrate --database=users
 ```
-If you don't want every application to be synchronized onto a particular database, you can deinfe a [database router]() <!-- below --> that implements a policy constraining the availability of particular models.
+If you don't want every application to be synchronized onto a particular database, you can deinfe a [database router](https://github.com/AndrewSRea/My_Learning_Port_II/tree/main/Django/Django_Docs/Models_and_Databases/Multiple_Databases#automatic-database-routing) that implements a policy constraining the availability of particular models.

 If, as in the second example above, you've left the `default` database empty, you must provide a database name each time you run `migrate`.
 Omitting the database name would raise an error.
 For the second example:
 ```